Table of Contents

 When food waste is transported to landfills or other disposal facilities, carbon emissions are generated.
 Additionally, when food waste is incinerated, it also generates carbon emissions.

 Food waste can pollute waterways when it is not disposed of properly.
-When food waste decomposes, it can release harmful chemicals and nutrients into the water, contributing to water pollution.
+When the waste decomposes, it can release harmful chemicals and nutrients into the water, contributing to water pollution.

 Best Practices For Restaurant Waste Management System